SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

 - Result: ✅ The system allows the modification, as per the remediated rule (where: 'assignedTo is null or assignedTo = $user'), demonstrating that unassigned incidents are accessible to support users.

 ## 📌 Verification Summary
-The remediation is successful in combination of :
+The remediation is successful in combination of:
 - Adding the 'assignedTo' field in schema.cds.
 - Implementing @restrict with where: 'assignedTo = $user'.
 - Enforcing business rules in services.js, eliminates Horizontal Privilege Escalation and enforces the principle of least privilege.